Ryan McMahon Player Props: Rockies vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.8 K/9, which ranks 11th in the league.
+- The pitching staff for the Angels has a collective 8.8 K/9, which ranks 11th in MLB.

-- The Angels have a 4.16 team ERA that ranks 15th across all league pitching staffs.
+- The Angels' 4.19 team ERA ranks 15th among all MLB pitching staffs.

-- The Angels rank 15th in baseball in home runs given up (81 total, 1.1 per game).
+- Angels pitchers combine to surrender 83 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- His most recent time out came on Saturday against the Kansas City Royals, when the lefty went seven scoreless innings while allowing four hits.
+- The righty last pitched on Saturday against the Kansas City Royals, when he went six innings, allowing two earned runs while giving up three hits.

-- In 13 games this season, the 26-year-old has amassed a 4.08 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .256 to opposing hitters.
+- In 11 games this season, the 27-year-old has amassed an ERA of 4.40, with 8.3 strikeouts per nine innings.
+Opponents are batting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.